vijaykiran/hoplon/README.md

 ;; etc, etc.
 ```

+#### The Markup Is A Program

-This ability to transform the markup is powerful only because of the semantic
+This ability to transform the markup is powerful because of the semantic
 and syntactic equivalence between HTML and ClojureScript in Hoplon.
-Hoplon
-provides a literal representation of HTML as code and vice versa.

-#### The Markup Is A Program
+But
+syntactic sugar is most useful in combination with evaluation.

-This semantic equivalence suggests the possibility that HTML documents might be
+This suggests the possibility of producing HTML documents by evaluating
-produced by evaluating a program written in HTML markup (or equivalent
+programs written in HTML markup (or equivalent s-expressions).
+This is exactly
-s-expressions).
-This is exactly what happens in a Hoplon application.
+what happens when a page in a Hoplon application is loaded in the browser.

 ```clojure
 (page examples/sexp.html)